Year 6 Admissions

 Selecting the right secondary school for your son or daughter can seem like a daunting task. our aim is to make that decision and the period of transition from primary to secondary school, as smooth as possible for both students and parents.

-Our Admissions Officer and Transition Coordinator, Debbie Ford, will be delighted to provide information and answer any questions you might have to enable you to make an informed decision and select the right school for your child.
+Claire Botto our Admissions Officer, will be delighted to provide information and answer any questions you might have to enable you to make an informed decision and select the right school for your child.

-We work really hard to ensure that transition is stress free and students feel well supported and cared for ...
+The school works really hard to ensure that transition is stress free and students feel well supported and cared for ....

 Transition between schools is a really exciting time for Year 6 students, but we recognise that many may also feel nervous.
 We work really hard to ensure that transition is stress-free and students feel well supported and cared for.

-Every Year 6 child will be visited in their primary school by Debbie, who will talk them through the transition process and give them the opportunity to ask questions and discuss any concerns that they may have.
+Every Year 6 child will be visited in their primary school by our Transition Coordinator (Matt Williams), who will talk them through the transition process and give them the opportunity to ask questions and discuss any concerns that they may have.

 There is an Induction Day in Term 6 which gives the students an opportunity to explore our school and to experience lessons and a 3 day Summer School in August.

-On joining us, your child will be well supported by our Peer Mentors and our friendly and approachable staff, as well as their Form Tutor, Head of House and Debbie.
+On joining us, your child will be well supported by our Peer Mentors and our friendly and approachable staff, as well as their Form Tutor, Head of House and senior team.
 Any concerns or worries are swiftly resolved and we find that students settle quickly into our school community and are very happy.
 You can download a copy of our welcome information for students and parents by clicking here.

 We will always go the extra mile for your child.